-GMA Planning Goal 10, "Environment," (RCW 36.70A.020(10)), provides the directive for much of this chapter.
+GMA Planning Goal 10, "Environment" (RCW 36.70A.020(10)), provides the directive for much of this chapter.
 It requires Whatcom County to "protect the environment and enhance the state's high quality of life, including air and water quality, and the availability of water."
-In addition, some of the goals and policies of this chapter support Planning Goal 9, "Open Space and Recreation," (RCW 36.70A.020(9), which directs the county to "conserve fish and wildlife habitat."
+In addition, some of the goals and policies of this chapter support Planning Goal 9, "Open Space and Recreation" (RCW 36.70A.020(9), which directs the county to "conserve fish and wildlife habitat."

-Relative to environmental protection, Whatcom County's County-Wide Planning Policies (CWPP) give the most attention to water issues.
+Relative to environmental protection, Whatcom County's Countywide Planning Policies (CWPP) give the most attention to water issues.
 They state, "The quality of life and economic health of Whatcom County communities depend on the maintenance of a safe and reliable water supply.
 All jurisdictions and water purveyors should cooperate to ensure the protection and quality of the area's water resources."
-Five sspecific policies address water, promoting inter-jurisdictional cooperation in conserving, protecting, and managing the water resource, and in reducing water pollution (CWPP Policies N.1 - 6).
-The CWPPs also support

-1 protecting wildlife habitat and corridors, natural drainage features, and "other environmental, cultural and scenic resources."
+Specific policies address water, promoting inter-jurisdictional cooperation in conserving, protecting, and managing the water resource, and in reducing water pollution (CWPP Policies N.1 - 6).
+The CWPPs also support protecting wildlife habitat and corridors, natural drainage features, and "other environmental, cultural and scenic resources."

-3 GMA Requirements
+GMA Requirements

-- 4 The GMA also requires Whatcom County to identify and manage critical areas in - 5 such a manner as to prevent destruction of the resource base and reduce potential - 6 losses to property and human life.
-The GMA has identified Critical Areas to include - 7 the following areas and ecosystems: - Wetlands
+The GMA requires Whatcom County to identify and manage critical areas in such a manner as to prevent destruction of the resource base and reduce potential losses to property and human life.
+The GMA has identified Critical Areas to include the following areas and ecosystems:

+- Wetlands

-- Areas with a critical recharging effect on aquifers used for potable waterCritical Aquifer Recharge Areas - Fish and wildlife habitat conservation areas - Frequently flooded areas - Geologically hazardous areas.
-(GMA Definition)
+- Critical Aquifer Recharge Areas

+- Fish and wildlife habitat conservation areas

+- Frequently flooded areas

+- Geologically hazardous areas